Recommendations

 Denzel Curry

-He made a meme song in 2017 so people didn't really take him seriously but he's actually cracked
+Yes he made that meme song in 2017 but he’s actually cracked

 Favorite Albums: TA13OO, UNLOCKED, Melt My Eyez See Your Future